 Channel Islands National Park - Santa Cruz Island

-Littoral caves(water sea caves) may be found in a wide variety of host rocks, ranging from sedimentary to metamorphic to igneous rock, but caves in the latter tend to be larger due to the greater strength of the host rock.
+The littoral caves(water sea caves) may be found in a wide variety of island host rocks, ranging from sedimentary to metamorphic to igneous rock, but caves in the latter tend to be larger due to the greater strength of the host rock.

 In order to form a hollowed out sea cave, the host rock must first contain a weak zone.
 In metamorphic or igneous rocks, this is typically either a fault such as the caves of the Channel Islands in California, or a dike as in large sea caves of Kauai's Na Pali Coast.
 In sedimentary rocks, this may be a weaker bedding-plane parting or a contact between layers of different hardness.
 The latter may also occur in igneous rocks, such as in the caves on Santa Cruz Island, California, where waves have worn the contact between the andesitic basalt and the agglomerate.